dstackai/dstack/examples/accelerators/tpu/README.md

 ### Memory requirements

-Below are the approximate memory requirements for fine-tuning LLMs with their corresponding TPUs.
+Below are the approximate memory requirements for fine-tuning LLMs with the minimal required TPU configuration:

 | Model size | LoRA  | TPU          |
 |------------|-------|--------------|